-Cellulite is the “cottage-cheese/orange peel” like dimpling of skin usually found at the back of your thigh and buttock.
+Cellulite Reduction allows you to remove the “cottage-cheese/orange peel” like dimpling of skin usually found at the back of your thigh and buttock.

 A: Diet and exercise cannot change the appearance of this lumpy skin.

 A: You are not alone!
 Cellulite is very common and affects about thirty percent of women.